Condition Analysis

 3

-- The surface may appear dry while the interior remains saturated; do not rely on visual assessment alone at this crag.
+- The rock surface may appear dry before the interior has dried — do not be deceived by surface appearance at this crag.

-- Runoff from the road above can wet the crag even without direct rainfall — always check the crag top for seepage.
+- Runoff from the road above can keep the face wet long after rain has stopped; always inspect from the crag top before descending to routes.

 Reasoning